 - Learn to oscillate between meta-cognitive and fully immersed states of consciousness to identify and refine the elements of successful collaboration and mentorship as they occur in the studio.

-- Experiment with novel ways of documenting the creative process guided by Robin Nelson’s Practice-as-Research in the Arts (PaR) model with the goal of making insights gleaned accessible to others both within and beyond the academy.
+- Experiment with novel ways of documenting the creative process guided by Robin Nelson’s Practice-as-Research in the Arts (PaR) model with the goal of making insights gleaned accessible to others.

 - Package and promote their dances for regional and national performance venues, connecting them with professionals in the field, beginning with preparation, performance, and adjudication of their work at the American College Dance Association conference.

-- Create dance films and video documentation capturing and highlighting subjects’ humanity and moving away from the exploitation of human beings as objects for consumption.
+- Create dance films and video documentation that minimizes the exploitations of human beings as objects for consumption in favor of highlighting subjects’ humanity.

 - Experiment with conscious use of social media for the dissemination of dance research guided by resources from the Center for Humane Technology.